I made this instant pot beef stroganoff at midnight, that’s how easy it is.

 Since meeting Dave and running a pop-up restaurant and then a restaurant, weekends have been a funny thing for me.
 In that they don’t exist.
 At least not on Friday and Saturday.
 Everyone is working for the weekend but restaurants are working for Sunday and Monday.

-Although I’m no longer at Loka in the evenings, Dave works the longest hours on the weekends so I’m usually working too.
+Although I’m no longer at our restaurant Loka in the evenings, Dave works the longest hours on the weekends so I’m usually working too.
 While most of the world is out dining and drinking, I’m usually at the library writing (tonight was updating where to eat in Playa del Carmen) then running errands or do laundry.

 I know you’re thinking it’s sad to be doing laundry on a Saturday night.
 But on the flip side when everyone else is dreading going back to work on Monday I take the day off.